 On the other hand, traits that reduce an individual's chance of survival, mating and/or reproducing will be eliminated from the population because the individual exhibiting those traits usually will not survive to reproduce and pass the harmful trait along.
 Albino animals, for example, rarely survive to adulthood so do not breed.
 Sickle cell anemia and hemophilia reduce the survival chances in humans and, prior to modern medical techniques, often killed their sufferers before adulthood.

 A clear example of a trait that provides a reproductive advantage is the peacock’s iridescent rump plumage.
 The tail feathers, which are 4 to 5 feet long, hinder the male's ability to flee predators, but they attract females that prefer the most elaborately adorned males as mates.
 Thus, prehistoric longer-tailed peacocks mated more frequently than shorter-tailed peacocks, sired more offspring and the trait was passed on to the point that males in the entire peafowl species now have extravagant plumage.
 The color of the tail feathers evolved over time as well and tells us that peahens favored brightly colored plumage.

-An adaptation is the characteristic itself that increases an organism's chances of surviving, mating and reproducing.
-The peacock’s tail is such an adaptation; so is the snake’s hinged jaw, which enables it to eat larger prey like rodents and frogs, which may be larger than the snake’s head.
+Variations in a population lead to adaptations.
+An adaptation is a characteristic that increases an organism's chances of surviving, mating, and reproducing.
+The peacock’s tail is such an adaptation.
+So is the snake’s hinged jaw, which enables it to eat larger prey like rodents and frogs, which may be larger than the snake’s head.